Who We Serve/Office Mission

 The Office of Pre-Professional Programs and Advising serves full-time undergraduates, graduate students, and alumni of both the Krieger School of Arts and Sciences and the Whiting School of Engineering who are seeking careers in health care and law.
 Pre-professional advisors serve as a resource throughout a student’s undergraduate career, providing information about course selection, volunteer involvement, law- and health-related internships and exploring gap year opportunities.
 Our office’s services include one-on-one in-person advising on curricular and pre-professional planning, telephone advising, workshops, programs and webinars, and application assistance.

 Undergraduates and alumni of the Krieger and Whiting Schools who are pursuing careers in health professions other than medicine and dentistry (e.g., nursing, veterinary medicine, pharmacy, and public health) are provided full advising services.
 Applying to these other health professions does not involve a Committee Letter.
-Graduate students in the Whiting and Krieger Schools who were not undergraduates at Johns Hopkins University are welcome to schedule advising appointments throughout their graduate experience but are not eligible to receive a Committee Letter from our office.
+Graduate students enrolled in full time programs in the Whiting and Krieger Schools who were not undergraduates at Johns Hopkins University are welcome to schedule advising appointments throughout their graduate experience but are not eligible to receive a Committee Letter from our office.

 The Office provides planning and application support for Johns Hopkins undergraduate students and alumni interested in applying to law school.
 Students may take advantage of our services, including one-on-one advising in curricular and pre-professional planning, office-sponsored workshops and programs, and assistance with the application process.
 The law school application process does not involve a Committee Letter.